ICD-10 Codes in South Africa: A Doctor's Guide to Clean Medical Aid Claims

 ICD-10 diagnosis coding is required on all South African medical scheme claims.
 Schemes and their administrators validate each claim line against the diagnosis codes supplied: a missing or invalid code on any line is grounds for rejection, and a code that is technically or diagnostically incorrect can be rejected even when the consultation itself was entirely legitimate.

-The code does more than justify the account.
-It tells the scheme what was treated, informs benefit decisions and determines whether an episode of care qualifies as a Prescribed Minimum Benefit — PMB entitlement is diagnosis-driven and identified by ICD-10 code.
-An imprecise or wrong code can therefore cost your patient cover they are entitled to, and cost your practice the time of correcting and resubmitting the claim.
+The code also tells the scheme what was treated, informs benefit decisions and determines whether an episode of care qualifies as a Prescribed Minimum Benefit.
+PMB entitlement is diagnosis-driven and identified by ICD-10 code, so an imprecise or wrong code can cost your patient cover they are entitled to.

 WHO ICD-10 vs US ICD-10-CM: the trap behind many rejections

 South Africa codes diagnoses using the World Health Organization's ICD-10 classification, as published in the South African ICD-10 Master Industry Table (MIT).
 It does not use ICD-10-CM, the United States clinical modification.
-The distinction matters because much of the coding content a busy practice encounters — lookup websites, US-built software, AI tools trained largely on American material — defaults to ICD-10-CM without saying so.
+The distinction matters because much of the coding content a busy practice encounters, including lookup websites, US-built software and AI tools trained largely on American material, defaults to ICD-10-CM without saying so.

 A CM-only code submitted on a South African claim is not in the Master Industry Table, so scheme systems treat it as invalid and the claim bounces.
-If a code appears in a US lookup tool but you cannot find it in the WHO ICD-10 browser or the MIT, it is a clinical modification code — do not put it on a claim.
+A code that appears in a US lookup tool but not in the WHO classification or the MIT is a clinical modification code and is not claimable in South Africa.

 How the ICD-10 Master Industry Table works

 The Master Industry Table is the official reference list of ICD-10 codes for use in South Africa.
-It is published by the National Department of Health and kept up to date by the ministerial ICD-10 Task Team in line with the WHO's own updates and corrigenda.
+It is published by the National Department of Health, can be downloaded free from the Department's website, and is kept up to date by the ministerial ICD-10 Task Team in line with the WHO's own updates and corrigenda.
 Schemes, administrators and switching houses validate incoming claims against it, which is why a code that is 'correct' somewhere else can still be invalid here.

-The MIT is more than a code list — each entry carries validity flags that scheme systems enforce automatically:
+Each MIT entry carries validity flags that scheme systems enforce automatically:

 • Valid as primary: whether the code may appear in the first position on a claim.
 Asterisk (manifestation) codes, sequelae codes and External Cause Codes are flagged as not valid in the primary position and may only be used as secondary codes.